binomia/.github/profile/README.md

 ##
 ### How to Contribute?

 We welcome developers, financial experts, and innovators who want to contribute to Binomia’s growth.
-Here’s how you can get involved:
+Here’s how you can get involved: <br>
 	•	💡 Developers: Contribute to our backend infrastructure, improve payment processing, or enhance security features. <br>
 	•	📊 Finance & Business Experts: Help optimize our revenue model and expand financial inclusion.<br>
 	•	📢 Marketing & Community Builders: Spread awareness and increase adoption among users and merchants.<br>